ddcovery/ddinject-js/README.md

 /**
  * We encapsulate Person class into a factory...
- * The factory receives solved dependencies, the class can use this dependencies because is defined into factory clousure */ function PersonFactory({ keyGenerator: { next } }) {
+ * The factory receives solved dependencies, the class can use this dependencies because is defined into factory closure */ function PersonFactory({ keyGenerator: { next } }) {
   console.log("✓ PersonFactory has been called");